Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of indefinite orthogonal/unitary matrices

 \end{theorem}

-Similar to Corollary \ref{cor:F21real} we can also think about the isomorphic form of the complex $\fact{21}$ factorization.
+Similar to Corollary \ref{cor:F21real}, the isomorphism between $\un{n, n}$ and $\Symp^*(2n, \mathbb{C})$ obtains another matrix factorization.
 Under the map which sends $\un{n, n}$ to $\Symp^*(2n, \mathbb{C})$, the matrix $V$ in Theorem \ref{thm:F21complex} becomes a complex orthogonal and conjugate symplectic matrix.
-We omit the details here.
+We omit the detail.